webdriverio/appium-boilerplate/README.md

 3. Merge project dev dependencies with your projects dev dependencies in your `package.json`

+4. merge the scripts to your `package.json` scripts

+5. Run the tests for iOS with `npm run ios.app` and for Android with `npm run android.app`

 ## Based on
 This boilerplate is currently based on:
 - **WebdriverIO:** `4.13.#`